dotnet/docs/docs/core/compatibility/index.md

    If an interface implements an interface that it previously did not implement, all types that implemented the original version of the interface are broken.

-- ❓ **ALLOWED OR DISALLOWED: Removing a class from the set of base classes or an interface from the set of implemented interfaces**
+- ❓ **REQUIRES JUDGMENT: Removing a class from the set of base classes or an interface from the set of implemented interfaces**

   There is one exception to the rule for interface removal: you can add the implementation of an interface that derives from the removed interface.
 For example, you can remove <xref:System.IDisposable> if the type or interface now implements <xref:System.ComponentModel.IComponent>, which implements <xref:System.IDisposable>.

 - ❌ **DISALLOWED: Changing a `readonly struct` type to a [struct](../../csharp/language-reference/keywords/struct.md) type**

-  Note that the change of a `struct` type to a `readonly struct` type is allowed.
+  The change of a `struct` type to a `readonly struct` type is allowed, however.

 - ❌ **DISALLOWED: Changing a [struct](../../csharp/language-reference/keywords/struct.md) type to a `ref struct` type, and vice versa**